texhex/Euphoria66/README.md

 No-limits means I used debug mode to spawn geysers and Wheezeworts like there is no tomorrow.
 Also, most buildings are insta-build because I have no patience.

-If you want to skip all description here, jump to section [installation](#installation).
+If you want to skip right to the save file, jump to section [installation](#installation).

 ---